carsondudley1/Mantis/README.md

 ## 📄 Citation

-If you use Mantis or the SGNN framework in your work, please cite the SGNN paper:
+If you use Mantis or the SGNN framework in your work, please cite the papers:

 ```bibtex
 @misc{sgnns2025,